jndiogo/sibila/examples/hello_model/readme.md

-# Hello Model
+# Hello model

-In this example we see how to directly create local or remote model objects and later to do that mor eeasily with the Models class.
+In this example we see how to directly create local or remote model objects and later to do that more easily with the Models class.

 ## Using a local model